datacommunitydc/eventgrinder/readme.md

 #What is this crazy thing?

-This is the current, production version of "Eventgrinder"-- which runs some calendar aggregator sites, like dctechevents.com
+This is a "cleanup" branch of "Eventgrinder"-- which runs some calendar aggregator sites, like dctechevents.com

 #Whatgrinder?